jamesbachini/Unlock-Smart-Contract/README.md

 # Unlock Smart Contract

-Inspired by @UnlocksCalendar tweet
+Inspired by @UnlocksCalendar tweet:

-"Very difficult to find the right balance between projects with no VCs involved (might lack funding in bear mrkt) and projects with massive VCs investments (might dump on you).
-Would be cool to have smart contracts with team / VCs compensations based on project milestones" https://twitter.com/UnlocksCalendar/status/1562179750784794624
+> "Very difficult to find the right balance between projects with no VCs involved (might lack funding in bear mrkt) and projects with massive VCs investments (might dump on you).
+Would be cool to have smart contracts with team / VCs compensations based on project milestones"

+https://twitter.com/UnlocksCalendar/status/1562179750784794624

 The contract is here: https://github.com/jamesbachini/Unlock-Smart-Contract/blob/main/contracts/Unlock.sol